Furthir/furthir/README.md

 ### yo

 I'm **frthr**, an open source enjoyer.
-I have dabbled in my fair share of Python, Java, and the classic webdev trio.
+I have dabbled in my fair share of Rust, Python, Java, and the webdev trio. i like pink

 I use arch (btw)